thefinn93/signald/README.md

 ### `update_group`

 Creates or modifies a group.
 Only specify fields that should be updated.
+For v2 groups, only one type of update is permitted per call (may not add members and change name in a single request, for example)

 | Field | Type | Required? | Description |
 |-------|------|-----------|-------------|